Pseudowintera axillaris

 Pseudowintera axillaris, the lowland horopito, is a shrub like tree, endemic to New Zealand.
-They are members of the Winterace family and are known for their peppery taste, and glossy green leaves.
+They are members of the Winteraceae family and are known for their peppery taste, and glossy green leaves.

 It is one of the very few hardwood species whose wood lacks vessel elements, making it diffuse and vessel-less containing vasicentric tracheids instead.

 Description

 Pseudowintera axillaris is one of four Winteraceae species endemic to New Zealand.

 It has many distinguishing features that can identify it from other Winteraceae species.
 Growing up to 8 metres tall and a trunk up to 10 cm in diameter this small shrub-like tree, prefers damper, cold, tree shaded locations found in New Zealand forests in the North Island and the northern parts of the South Island.
 Distinguishing features of this plant include its dark green coloured leaves, and natural glossy wax that gives the underside a pale to glaucous but not white; midvein pale appearance.
 These leaves have smooth margins and unlike many other plant species, P. axillaris usually has no red or brown blotches or discolouration.
 Adult leaves can grow up to 6–10 cm long by 3–6 cm wide and have red leaf stalks, with yellowish midribs, and smooth margins.
 Juvenile leaves have distinctive, white, net-like secondary veins on the upper surface.
 Another known feature of the P. axillaris is the peppery taste it upholds when chewing.
 P. colorata is known for its extremely spicy peppery taste compared to that of a chilly, whereas P. axillaris has a slight, pleasant peppery taste, known to keep plant grazing insects away.
 P. axillaris has very dark red – black branches, with the branchlets usually becoming more black in colour toward the leaves.
 It is considered to be a very primitive flowering plant, and is one of the more common of the four Pseudowintera species, after P. colorata.
 The flowers are small in size, 10mm across, [bisexual] on quite long stalks, and greenish yellow in colour.
 They occur in clusters in the leaf axils or in the scars of fallen leaves.
 Petal numbers vary between 4-7 free petals, and calyx cup shaped.
 The petals are 5-6mm long, narrow-oblong to narrow-obovate, apex obtuse.
 Other parts of the flower are symmetrical apex obtuse, carpels 1–6, stigma apical very short stamens but many (6-20) crowded around a few short ovaries Pseudowintera axillaris fruits are berries, one from each ovary producing a 3-6-seeded fleshy globose to subglobose berry 5-6mm in diameter orange to red when ripe.